MustardOS/mustardos.github.io/themes/themesite.md

 All these themes were made by members of the muOS community.
 Join the community today!

 - You can find all themes for muOS [here](https://theme.muos.dev/).
 Click on a theme title to download a `.muxthm` file.
 Place that file on your device within `MUOS/theme`.
-- Additional themes can be found on the [Discord Community](https://discord.gg/muos).
+- Additional themes can be found on the [muOS Forum]([https://discord.gg/muos](https://community.muos.dev/)).

 > *Some themes have matching folder artwork whilst navigating Explore Content, this is installed separately from themes.
-To see if a theme has these available, navigate to the specific theme's release page on the [muOS Discord server](https://discord.gg/muos).*
+To see if a theme has these available, navigate to the specific theme's release page on the [muOS Forum]([https://discord.gg/muos](https://community.muos.dev/)).*